Siphon880gh/devbrain/DevOps/Servers - Unix Linux/OpenSSH SSH Keys - Primer and Fundamental.md

 III.
 Instructions

 1. Generate a public and private key on any machine with SSH installed - does not matter server or your local machine unless this is an online platform like github that doesn't allow access to their authorized_keys file (Read above).
+Doesn't matter if you're at ~/.ssh.
+It will tell you before proceeding
 ```
 ssh-keygen
 ```